-- Only use your washing machine when it’s completely full.
+- Use your washing machine only when it’s full.

-- If you're in the market for a new washer, choose an ENERGY STAR certified model - it will save you gallons of water per load.
+- Choose an ENERGY STAR water- and energy-efficient model if you're in the market for a new washer.
+It will save you gallons of water per load (and save energy too).

-- If you can, dry your clothes on a drying rack or a clothes line.
-Remember, saving energy saves water too because it takes a lot of water to create electricity.
+- Dry your clothes on a drying rack or a clothes line.
+When you save energy, you also save water because it takes a lot of water to produce conventional electricity.

-- If you're building a new house, or re-doing the plumbing in your old house, consider setting up a greywater system.
-These systems allow you to re-use the water from your sinks, laundry machine and dishwasher for watering plants and flushing toilets.
+- Consider installing a greywater system if you're building a new house, or re-doing the plumbing in your old house.
+These systems allow you to re-use the water from your sinks, washing machine and dishwasher for flushing toilets and watering plants outside.

 Learn more about saving water in other areas of your home.